Paramount Pictures shines the spotlight on big dogs

 The movie tells the story of a middle-schooler named Emily (Darby Camp) who is given a little red puppy by a magical animal rescuer (John Cleese).
 Fast-forward and we find Emily waking up with a giant and quite clumsy 10-foot-tall hound in her small New York City apartment.
 While her single mom (Sienna Guillory) is away on business, Emily, Clifford and her fun but impulsive Uncle Casey (Jack Whitehall) set out on a big-city adventure in the Big Apple.
 Based on the beloved Scholastic book character, this heartwarming tail, um tale, will teach audiences young and old how to love big.

-Clifford the Big Red Dog comes to the big screen on November 10.
+Clifford the Big Red Dog comes to the big screen and streaming on Paramount + on November 10.

 Clifford and the big dog effect